 Matthew Black, President of the RAAC board, lives full-time outside of Sperryville with his wife, Barbara, after many years as a weekender.
-As an economist, he specialized in research, policy analysis, and management consulting.
-He was Senior Vice-President at SRA International before retiring.
-He and Barbara lived on Capitol Hill for 35 years where they raised their two children.
+He lived on Capitol Hill for 35 years and worked as an economist at SRA International, where he served as Senior Vice President.
 He’s an avid photographer and an aspiring tennis player, runs with the Sperryville Rescue Squad, and helps with the Foothills Forum and RappU initiatives.
 Beyond bush hogging, his new joy is grand-parenting.

 Barbara Black is chair of RAAC’s Claudia Mitchell Arts Fund and serves on the Art Tour committee.
 She is a retired development professional and wellness educator.
 She shares a home studio with husband/photographer Matthew and sister/artist Darien Reece, where she creates collages and hosts a meditation group and arts-related gatherings.
 She enjoys playing tennis, working in her vegetable garden, volunteering at the Food Pantry and being grandmother to 4 young grandchildren.

-Pat Burke is RAAC’s Board secretary.
-Following a 40 year career in museum management, most recently as director of exhibitions at the Smithsonian National Postal Museum, she moved to Rappahannock in 2002 with her husband, Walter Sorrell.
-Pat joined the RAAC board in 2011 and helped launch the Claudia Mitchell Arts Fund on which she continues to serve.
-In addition she co-chairs the Movie committee and looks forward to continuing her involvement with the many wonderful RAAC programs.
+Pat Burke retired from a 40 year career in museum management, most recently as director of exhibitions at the Smithsonian National Postal Museum.
+She moved to Rappahannock in 2002 with her husband, Walter Sorrell.
+Pat joined the RAAC board in 2011 and helped launch the Claudia Mitchell Arts Fund.

-Tim Carrington reported for The Wall Street Journal for fifteen years and now writes for The Rappahannock News, through the Foothills Forum.
+Tim Carrington chairs RAAC Talk and Films committee. reported for The Wall Street Journal for fifteen years and now writes for The Rappahannock News, through the Foothills Forum.
 In a distinguished career he also worked for the World Bank, focusing on development issues in Africa and elsewhere, and wrote The year They Sold Wall Street, in 1985.
 Tim and his wife Merrill have been part-time Rappahannock residents since 2006.
 Tim paints as well as writes and has shown his work in the Washington DC area and Richmond, where he grew up.